1. Study Regulations for Postgraduate Taught Programmes

 1.3.42 Exceptional circumstances will normally only influence the consequences of assessment decisions, for example, whether a student is permitted to retake a failed module.

 1.3.43 Extra marks shall not be awarded to compensate for exceptional circumstances.
 However, the School Exceptional Circumstances Committee may make recommendations to the Board of Examiners to take exceptional circumstances into account in a number of ways (see Guidelines for Schools on Exceptional Circumstances).

-1.3.44 When a student has cause to believe in advance of an examination or deadline for submitting a piece of work to be assessed, that academic performance will be adversely affected by exceptional circumstances, they should medical seek advice e.g. from their doctor or the University Occupational Health Service.
+1.3.44 When a student has cause to believe in advance of an examination or deadline for submitting a piece of work to be assessed, that academic performance will be adversely affected by exceptional circumstances, they should, as far as reasonably possible, seek medical advice e.g. from their doctor or the University Occupational Health Service.
+If a student is suffering from a short-term illness and is unable to obtain contemporaneous medical advice or it would not be appropriate to obtain such advice, a self-certification statement can be provided under the request for exceptional circumstances.
 Students should also seek advice regarding the options open to them from their Adviser of Studies or the relevant Students’ Union officer(s).
 These options might include withdrawal, deferral of the examination, applying for an extension to the deadline for submitting coursework or applying for a waiver to any penalty imposed for late submission.
 However, the decision on whether to attempt the examination or submit the assessed work, and the consequences of that decision, shall remain the sole responsibility of the student in question.